Any change or lump on the chest or underarm could be a sign of male breast cancer.

 - ductal carcinoma in situ, which is considered a pre-cancerous condition because cancer cells have not spread outside the duct

 Breast cancer in males is a lot like breast cancer in females.
-However, research suggests some differences, including:
+However,

 - Males tend to develop breast cancer at an older age, typically between 60 and 70.